zcaudate-me/cronj/README.md

       - "schedule", to specify when the task should run
       - "handler", the actual procedure that provides the functionality for a task

 Tasks can be added and removed on the fly through the `cronj` library interface and `cronj` will keep an eye out on the time.
-Once a task has been scheduled to start, `cronj` will launch the task-handler in another thread.
+At the time a task has been scheduled to start, `cronj` will launch the task handler in another thread.

-## Motivation
+### Motivation

 I have found many scheduling libraries for clojure
   - [quartzite](https://github.com/michaelklishin/quartzite)